 It seems that Comba’s own adversity growing up has created within her a deep love of connecting to people of any age, from all walks of life.
 This is the overarching theme of everything that she puts her heart into.
 “I’ve always loved meeting as many people as I can.
 I genuinely have a love for others, and I know everyone has an important path in life.
 My passion has propelled me into the spotlight, and it’s wonderful to make connections and see change unfolding.
 As I keep looking for bigger ways to make an impact on others, the opportunities have shown up.”

 Karen’s journey over the past few years has allowed her to touch an ever-growing number of lives.
-Being regularly featured across many platforms, Karen is involved with the National Alliance for Mental Health, (NAMI) and has done everything from being interviewed on radio shows such as GET UNSTUCK Radio with Jason Hopcus, to numerous podcasts, to the Artist and Author Show with Toni Lontis on the Everyday Women’s Network.
+Being regularly featured across many platforms, Karen is involved with the National Alliance for Mental Illness, (NAMI) and has done everything from being interviewed on radio shows such as GET UNSTUCK Radio with Jason Hopcus, to numerous podcasts, to the Artist and Author Show with Toni Lontis on the Everyday Women’s Network.
 In addition, Comba has spoken at many schools and universities, one of which was with the Community Alliance for Youth Success (CAYS) “Discover Your Purpose” conference, where she shared the stage with Stedman Graham, and Bobby DePorter.
 Karen says, “This CAYS program that Graham and DePorter developed is really special, and I was honored to a be a part of that event.
 I find the students want solutions and they are ready to have these discussions.
 The adults need to keep stepping up to implement changes like this.”
 Karen also spoke to thousands of students and participated in service projects abroad during a major international speaking tour, the Kenya Keynote Tour.